gottesmm/gottesmm.github.io/proposals/sil-ownership-verifier.md

     if (V.getDef() != Def) { ... }
     if (V.getDef()->getParentBlock()) { ... }

-Notice how now it is explicit in the code that we are not working with the properties of V, but rather with V's def.

-In cases like the above, we want the verbosity to yield clarity.
-In other cases, this makes certain very convenient APIs more difficult to use.
+In cases like the above, we want the to increase clarity through the usage of verbosity.
+In other cases, this verboseness makes convenient APIs more difficult to use.
 The main example here are the `isa` and `dyn_cast` APIs.
-We introduce helper functions that give the same convenience as before but added clarity by making it clear that we are not performing an isa query on the value, but instead the underlying def of the value.
+We introduce two helper functions that give the same convenience as before but added clarity by making it clear that we are not performing an isa query on the value, but instead the underlying def of the value:

+    template <typename ParentTy>
+    bool def_isa(SILValue V) { return isa<ParentTy>(V.getDef()); }
+    template <typename ParentTy>
+    ParentTy *def_dyn_cast(SILValue V) { return dyn_cast<ParentTy>(V.getDef()); }

 Consider the following code using the old API,

     SILValue V;